koba04/jsconf-jp-presentation/slide/slides/3-declarative-programming.md

 # Declarative

-Describing whathow to update the view
+Describing what to update the view

 ```js
 const view = document.querySelector('.view');